-- Add salt to water only after it come to a boil.
+- Add salt to water only after it comes to a boil.
 Salt grain deposits on the cookware bottom will attack the metal as the heat melts it down.

 - Cannot use metal scouring pads to clean the surface.